Tim Dorsey was born in 1961 and died in 2023. He was one of our funniest and most popular Florida authors.

-Since "retiring" from the newspaper business, Tim Dorsey has written many novels, all with Florida settings.
+Since "retiring" from the newspaper business, Tim Dorsey wrote many novels, all with Florida settings.
 He is well known among Florida authors.

 His sidekick is Coleman, a drunken pothead.
-A loveable drunken pothead.
+A lovable drunken pothead.

 Serge also shows good sense by starting a religion based on Hall of Fame former Miami Dolphin football coach Don Shula.

 Dorsey’s books are always politically incorrect, for which his readers are thankful.

 ABOUT TIM DORSEY FLORIDA BOOKS